The 1940s House: The Hymers family

 The family was significantly affected by the experience in the 1940s House.
 Michael and Lyn Hymers' relationship nearly ruptured, as Michael was away at work much of the time and was not aware of how difficult life was for the rest of the family.
 Kirstie worried that her children were not getting enough to eat and considered leaving the show.
 Most family members lost weight and believed their health and physical fitness improved.
-When the Hymers' other daughter, Jodie, visited the set, the experience proved too traumatic and the Hymers resolved not to see anyone from outside the show thereafter.
-After the show, however, Lyn Hymers became as much of a 1940s enthusiast as her husband, the family bought a car manufactured in 1949, Michael and Lyn Hymers now shop at neighbourhood stores rather than supermarkets, Lyn Hymers does much more home cooking, and Michael Hymers uses a tin bathtub heated by the home fireplace.
+The Hymers' younger daughter, Jodie, visited the set, and enjoyed making a puppet show with Ben and Thomas but then Lyn and Michael resolved not to see anyone from outside the show thereafter.
+Jodie and her husband Iain attended a themed party with the rest of the family dressing up in 1940s attire.
+After the show, however, Lyn Hymers became as much of a 1940s enthusiast as her husband, the family bought a car manufactured in 1949, Michael and Lyn Hymers shopped at neighbourhood stores rather than supermarkets, Lyn Hymers did much more home cooking, and Michael Hymers used a tin bathtub heated by the home fireplace.
 Although Ben and Thomas have not given up video games completely, their experiences without them in the 1940s House led them to prefer board games or their own made-up games now.
-The family developed such a taste for Spam that they now serve it as a birthday dish.
+The family developed such a taste for Spam and served it as a birthday dish.
 Lyn Hymers admitted that she suffered from depression after the series ended, overwhelmed by how hard life had been for women in the 1940s.
 Although the family felt the work was hard, the adults also agreed there was less emotional and intellectual pressure and they became much closer during the show.